ngocusth/hicstuff/README.md

 All components of the pipelines can be run at once using the `hicstuff pipeline` commands.
 This allows to generate a contact matrix from reads in a single command.
 By default, the output sparse matrix is in GRAAL format, but it can be a 2D bedgraph file if required.

-    Usage:
-        hicstuff pipeline -1 reads_forward.fastq -2 reads_reverse.fastq -f genome.fa [-s size] [-o output_directory] [-e enzyme] [-q quality_min] [--duplicates] [--clean-up]

-    Options:
-        -1 or --forward: Forward FASTQ reads
-        -2 or --reverse: Reverse FASTQ reads
+    Entire Pipeline to process fastq files into a Hi-C matrix.
+Uses all the individual components of hicstuff.

+    usage:
+        pipeline [--quality_min=INT] [--duplicates] [--size=INT] [--no_cleanup]
+                 [--threads=INT] [--minimap2] [--bedgraph] [--prefix=PREFIX]
+                 [--tmp=DIR] [--iterative] [--outdir=DIR] [--filter]
+                 [--enzyme=ENZ] --fasta=FILE <fq1> <fq2>

+    arguments:
+        fq1:             Forward fastq file
+        fq2:             Reverse fastq file

+    options:
+        -e ENZ, --enzyme=ENZ       Restriction enzyme if a string, or chunk size (i.e. resolution) if a number. [default: 5000]
-        -f or --fasta: Reference genome to map against in FASTA format -o or --output: Output directory.
+        -f FILE, --fasta=FILE      Reference genome to map against in FASTA format -o DIR, --outdir=DIR       Output directory.
 Defaults to the current directory.
-        -e or --enzyme: Restriction enzyme if a string, or chunk size (i.e. resolution) if a number.
-Defaults to 5000 bp chunks.
+        -P PREFIX, --prefix=PREFIX Override default GRAAL-compatible filenames and use a prefix with extensions instead.
-        -q or --quality-min: Minimum mapping quality for selecting contacts.
-Defaults to 30.
+        -q INT, --quality_min=INT  Minimum mapping quality for selecting contacts. [default: 30].
-        -d or --duplicates: If enabled, trims (10bp) adapters and PCR duplicates prior to ping.
+        -d, --duplicates:          If enabled, trims (10bp) adapters and PCR duplicates prior to mapping.
 Not enabled by default.
-        -s or --size: Minimum size threshold to consider contigs.
-Defaults to 0 (keep all tigs).
-        -n or --no-clean-up: If enabled, intermediary BED files will be kept after erating the contact map.
+        -s INT, --size=INT         Minimum size threshold to consider contigs.
+Keep all contigs by default. [default: 0] -n, --no-clean-up          If enabled, intermediary BED files will be kept after generating the contact map.
 Disabled by defaut.
-        -p or --pos-matrix: If enabled, generates a sparse matrix with positions (chr,pos) tead of GRAAL-compatible format.
+        -b, --bedgraph             If enabled, generates a sparse matrix in 2D Bedgraph format (cooler-compatible) instead of GRAAL-compatible format.
-        -t or --threads: Number of threads to use for the aligner and samtools.
-Defaults to 1 -T or --tmp: Directory for storing intermediary BED files and temporary sort files.
+        -t INT, --threads=INT      Number of threads to allocate. [default: 1].
+        -T DIR, --tmp=DIR          Directory for storing intermediary BED files and temporary sort files.
 Defaults to the output directory.
-        -m or --minimap: Use the minimap2 aligner instead of bowtie2.
+        -m, --minimap2             If enabled, the minimap2 aligner instead of bowtie2.
 Not enabled by default.
-        -i or --iterative: Map reads iteratively, by truncating reads to 20bp and then eatedly extending and aligning them.
-Not enabled by default.
+        -i, --iterative            If enabled, map reads iteratively using hicstuff iteralign, by truncating reads to 20bp and then repeatedly extending and aligning them.
-        -F or --filter: Filter out spurious 3C events (loops and uncuts).
-Requires -e to be estriction enzyme, not a chunk size.
+        -F, --filter               If enabled, out spurious 3C events (loops and uncuts) using hicstuff filter.
+Requires -e to be a restriction enzyme, not a chunk size.
+        -C, --circular             Enable if the genome is circular to add the last restriction fragment at the digestion step.
-        -h or --help: Display this help message.
+        -h, --help                 Display this help message.

-    Output:
+    output:
-         -abs_fragments_contacts_weighted.txt: the sparse contact map
+        abs_fragments_contacts_weighted.txt: the sparse contact map
-         -fragments_list.txt: information about restriction fragments (or chunks) -info_contigs.txt: information about contigs or chromosomes
+        fragments_list.txt: information about restriction fragments (or chunks) info_contigs.txt: information about contigs or chromosomes

-### Library

-All components of the hicstuff program can be used as python modules.
-See the documentation on [reathedocs](https://hicstuff.readthedocs.io).
-The expected contact map format for the library is a simple CSV file, and the objects handled by the library are simple ```numpy``` arrays.

-### Individual pipeline components
+### Individual components

 For more advanced usage, different scripts can be used independently on the command line to perform individual parts of the pipeline.